Price to Earnings Ratio – Introduction and Interpretation

 Walmart is the number one company worldwide right now.
 The upside potential is limited due to the natural dampening effect of expansion when you are already the number one player in this industry.

-Now look at the two railroad companies.
-Notice how both have really high P/E’s?
+Now, look at the two railroad companies.
+Notice how both have high P/E’s?
 This is because there is a lot of expectation of greater earnings in the upcoming year for these two companies.
 But notice the differential between the two industries.
-You don’t want to compare the P/E of the railroad industry against retail even though the earnings are relatively close.
+You don’t want to compare the P/E of the railroad industry against retail, even though the earnings are relatively close.

 Price to Earnings Ratio – Company Growth Rates